 Microfluidic Channel Fabrication and Pre-Treatment

-To begin, obtain a single-channel flow array [1] and separate the upper portion from the polycarbonate base plate [2].
+To begin, obtain a single-channel flow array [1-TXT].

 WIDE: Talent bringing/placing single channel flow array on the workbench.

-Talent separating the upper portion from the polycarbonate base.
+TXT: Note: this video protocol shows one channel for demonstration purposes, but more may be prepared in tandem

-Clean the cover glass surfaces in an ultrasonic bath [1].
-Treat one side with Poly-D-Lysine at room temperature for 5 minutes [2].
+Clean the cover glass surface in an ultrasonic bath [1].
+Immerse the cover glass in Poly-D-Lysine at room temperature for 5 minutes [2].
 Then, dry it at 60 degrees Celsius for 30 minutes [3].

-Talent placing a cover glass in an ultrasonic bath.
+Talent removing a cover glass from an ultrasonic bath.

-Talent adding Poly-D-Lysine on one side of cover glass and placing it aside.
+Talent immersing the coverglass in a container with Poly-D-Lysine.

 Talent placing the treated cover glass at 60 °C.

-Next, affix 0.13-millimeter-thick double-sided adhesive to the cover glass [1] and laser cut as described in the manuscript, ensuring that the channel cut-outs are precisely aligned [2].
-Then affix a mylar spacer of 0.1-millimeter thickness and repeat the process [3] until the desired channel height is achieved [4].
+Next, affix double-sided adhesives and mylar spacers, laser cut as described in the manuscript, to the cover glass [1] and ensure that the channel cut-outs are precisely aligned [2].

-Talent affixing double-sided adhesive to the cover glass.
+Talent affixing double-sided adhesives and mylar spacers (sandwiched) to the cover glass.

 Talent showing/pointing at the aligned channel cut-outs.

-Talent affixing thick mylar space to the cover glass.

-Shot of channel cut-outs with desired height.

-Affix a rectangular cover glass to the bottom-most adhesive strip with the Poly-D-Lysine-treated side facing the adhesive [1].
-After assembly is complete, apply firm and equal pressure to the top and bottom of the construction and hold for 1 minute [2].
+Affix a rectangular cover glass to the bottom-most adhesive strip [1].
+Use the peeled adhesive papers to cover the portions of adhesive still exposed [2].
+After assembly is complete, apply firm and equal pressure to the construction [3].
 Videographer: Important step!

 Talent affixing cover glass to the bottom-most adhesive strip.

+Talent applying adhesive papers and cutting to length.

-Talent applying pressure to the front and bottom of the construction.
+Talent applying pressure to the construction.

 Using a syringe filled with deionized water, rinse the channel [1-TXT].
 Sterilize the channel enclosure in an ultraviolet sterilizer for 30 minutes [2].